Jobsbka/arxglue/docs/BaseEng.md

-## GLUE: Minimalistic Composition Interface (v1.0)
+## ArxGLUE: Minimalistic Composition Interface (v1.0)

 **Library Philosophy:**
-GLUE is not a framework, but a conceptual *glue* for combining any Python-compatible components.
+ArxGLUE is not a framework, but a conceptual *ArxGLUE* for combining any Python-compatible components.
 The library doesn't impose solutions—it provides minimalistic primitives for declaratively connecting arbitrary elements of your system.
-Your logic, your executors, your data—we just give you the tools to "glue" them together.
+Your logic, your executors, your data—we just give you the tools to "ArxGLUE" them together.

 ---